Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Simulation Results

-We consider the normalized mean square error (NMSE) as the performance metric for channel estimation, which is defined as $\mathrm{NMSE}=\mathrm{E}_{\hat{\mathbf{H}}}\left\{ \frac{\|\mathbf{H}-\hat{\mathbf{H}}\|_{2}^{2}}{\|\mathbf{H}\|_{2}^{2}}\right\} $.
-To conduct our simulations, we set the key parameters as listed in Table \ref{tab:KSP}.
-For each path, the angle $\theta_{l}\in(0,\pi)$ and distance $r_{l}\in(1.2D,r_{R}]$ are randomly and uniformly generated within the specified range.
+Before evaluating the estimation accuracy against the SNR, we first provide empirical evidence regarding the convergence behavior of the proposed VNNCE framework.
+Fig. \ref{fig:convergence} illustrates the channel estimation NMSE versus the number of cyclic refinement rounds $R_{c}$ for varying single refinement steps $R_{s}\in\{1,2,3,4,5\}$ at a fixed SNR of $25\,\textrm{dB}$, with other parameters matched to Table \ref{tab:KSP}.
+The results show that the multi-path cyclic refinement efficiently resolves the inter-path coupling.
+The NMSE drops sharply during the initial rounds and reaches a highly stable, converged state typically within $R_{c}=3$ to $5$ rounds.
+Furthermore, the results demonstrate that increasing $R_{s}$ enhances the local precision of individual paths, enabling the cyclic procedure to reach a lower error floor even faster.
+Based on this rapid empirical convergence, we set $R_{s}=5$ and $R_{c}=5$ for all subsequent simulations.

 We compare the proposed VNNCE algorithm with several existing algorithms.
 The oracle LS method is considered as the NMSE performance bound, assuming perfect knowledge of the true angles and distances.
-The far-field OMP \cite{rodriguez2018frequency} and near-field OMP \cite{cui2022channel} are two on-grid algorithms, while the near-field SIGW \cite{cui2022channel} and N-NOMP \cite{lu2022near} are two near-field off-grid channel estimation algorithms.
+The far-field SWOMP \cite{rodriguez2018frequency} and near-field P-SOMP \cite{cui2022channel} are two on-grid algorithms, while the P-SIGW \cite{cui2022channel} and N-NOMP \cite{lu2022near} are two near-field off-grid channel estimation algorithms.
+To ensure a fair evaluation, the codebook generation strategies and internal optimization parameters for all aforementioned baseline algorithms are strictly configured according to the optimal settings recommended in their respective original papers.
 As shown in Fig. \ref{fig:NMSE}, the proposed VNNCE algorithm significantly outperforms all the baselines in terms of NMSE performance at all considered SNR.
 We can observe that in the high SNR regimes, the performance of baselines no longer continues to linearly decrease as SNR increases, while our proposal can converge to the NMSE performance bound.{} This implies that our algorithm, compared to the baselines, can converge to the true solution in the high SNR regimes, thus demonstrating the effectiveness of our designed near-field codebook and algorithm.
+To quantitatively evaluate the computational complexity, we measured the average CPU execution time per channel realization for the evaluated near-field algorithms over $5000$ Monte Carlo trials, as summarized in Table \ref{tab:RimTime}.
+The results demonstrate that the proposed VNNCE algorithm maintains a highly competitive execution time of $0.0146$ seconds.
+It is nearly an order of magnitude faster than the existing near-field off-grid algorithms (P-SIGW and N-NOMP) and operates on the same order of magnitude as the basic on-grid P-SOMP method.
+This quantitative evidence is consistent with our theoretical complexity analysis in Table \ref{tab:CCC}, confirming that the VNNCE algorithm successfully approaches the CRLB while significantly reducing the computational burden.